DSCxUQ/notes/1-CLI.md

 Finally, we have the option of storing our code in an online repository.
 This is where solutions like GitHub come into play.
 We can make a repo online through GitHub, and add this to our local `git` instance with `git remote add origin <GitHub Link>`.
 Finally, we can move our code to this online repo with `git push -u origin <branch name>`, and afterwards just using `git push`.

-## Altnernatives to Bash
+## Alternatives to Bash

-As a small addition, it would be remiss to not mention alternatives to bash.
-Whilst bash is an incredible system, other services such as `zsh` and `fish` can extend the function of your shell and allow for great levels of customisation, which, let's face it, is a large facet of a programmer's personality.
+There are also alternative shells available for Linux and macOS.
+While bash is an incredible system, other services such as `zsh` and `fish` can extend the function of your shell and allow for greater levels of customisation, which, let's face it, is a big draw for a lot of programmers.
 Do some further investigations into which shells may fit you best!

 ## Final thoughts